TTimo/postup-rsync-tkinter/README.md

 # Introduction

-Trigger an rsync update at the end of a TortoiseSVN get or a git checkout, provide a basic TkInter GUI for feedback.
+Trigger an rsync update at the end of a TortoiseSVN update or a git checkout, provide a basic TkInter GUI for feedback.

 This demonstrates how to configure a post-update client side hook for TortoiseSVN to execute a script of your choice (https://tortoisesvn.net/docs/release/TortoiseSVN_en/tsvn-dug-settings.html#tsvn-dug-settings-hooks).
 It can also be used with git hooks (https://git-scm.com/docs/githooks).